 We also performed a simulation to compare the bootstrap procedure for variance estimation to the estimate of the asymptotic variance provided in (3) used in crr.
-First, we compare the two standard error estimates with the empirical standard error of $\hat{\beta}1$.
+First, we compare the two standard error estimates with the empirical standard error of $\hat{\beta}{1j}$.
 For the j^{th} coefficient, the empirical standard error is calculated as the standard deviation of $\hat{\beta}{1j}$ from the 100 Monte Carlo runs.
 For the standard error provided by both the bootstrap and the asymptotic variance-covariance matrix, we take the average standard error of $\hat{\beta}{1j}$ over the 100 Monte Carlo runs.
-Table 3 compares the standard errors for $\hat{\beta}{1j}$ for j=1,2,3.
-When n=1000, the average standard error using the bootstrap is slightly larger than the empirical standard error; whereas, the standard error from the asymptotic expression is slightly smaller.
-These differences diminish and all three estimates are comparable when $n\geq 2000$.
+Table 3 compares the standard errors for $\hat{\beta}{1j}$ for j = 1, 2, 3.
+When n = 1000, the average standard error from the asymptotic expression is slightly smaller.
+These differences diminish and all three estimates are comparable when $n \ge 2000$.
 This provides evidence that both the bootstrap and asymptotic expression are adequate estimators of the variance-covariance expression for large datasets.

-Additionally, we present in Table 4 the coverage probability (and standard errors) of the 95% confidence intervals for $\beta{11}=0.4$ using the bootstrap (fastCrr) and asymptotic (crr) variance estimate.
-The confidence intervals are wider for the bootstrap approach when compared to confidence intervals produced using the asymptotic variance estimator, especially when n=1000.
+Additionally, we present in Table 4 the coverage probability (and standard errors) of the 95% confidence intervals for $\beta{11} = 0.4$ using the bootstrap (fastCrr) and asymptotic (crr) variance estimate.
+The confidence intervals are wider for the bootstrap approach when compared to confidence intervals produced using the asymptotic variance estimator, especially when n = 1000.
 However, both methods are close to the nominal 95% level as n increases.
 We observe similar trends across the other coefficient estimates.

-Table 4: Coverage probability (and standard errors) of 95% confidence intervals for $\beta{11}=0.4$.
+Table 4: Coverage probability (and standard errors) of 95% confidence intervals for $\beta{11} = 0.4$.
 Confidence intervals for crr are calculated using the asymptotic expression of the variance-covariance estimator.
 Confidence intervals for fasrCrr are calculated using the bootstrap variance-covariance estimator using 100 bootstrap samples.